cgloeckner/SfmlExt/README.md

 # What is SfmlExt?
+**Note**: SfmlExt is currently outdated and not actively developed at the moment.
+While working on my topdown dungeoncrawler/rogue-like, I modified lots of pieces related to this repository.
+Once those pieces have evolved, I'll update / recreate this repository.
+For more info see http://en.sfml-dev.org/forums/index.php?topic=16367.0

 It is a small set of features I found useful when writing Games using C++ and SFML.
 Feel free to explore :)

 ## Dependencies